 Once the processes are mapped out, each process step will fall into one of the following categories:

 - Steps which create value for the customer

-- Steps that create no customer value, but are required by one or more required activities (including design, order processing, production and delivery).
-These are termed Type I muda.
+- Steps that create no customer value, but are required by one or more required activities (including design, order processing, production, and delivery).

 - Steps that create no customer value.
-These are termed Type 2 muda and represent the proverbial low hanging fruit.
+These represent the proverbial low hanging fruit.
 They should and can be eliminated immediately.

-Taiichi Ochno of Toyota defined the following types of waste (Womack and Jones added the last):
+Taiichi Ochno of Toyota defined the following types of waste:

 - Errors requiring rework